tfitzpatrick0/MyWebsite/README.md

 Restart apache server with: `sudo systemctl restart apache2`

+Update website by running: `npm run build` and then restarting the server

 Went into /etc/apache2/sites-enabled/000-default-le-ssl.conf to change the website root to the build inside of our repo

 - Want to config the SSL site because this is being served with the secure connection